THURSDAY, APRIL 27, 2017 --

-I should back up and give you a little background and context to explain how Ella and her trio serenaded some incredibly lucky business travelers and Continental executives on a DC-10 flying the Chicago/O'Hare-Denver/Stapleton-LAX route on January 12, 1983.
+Let me back up and offer background and context to explain how Ella and her trio serenaded a few incredibly lucky business travelers and Continental executives on a DC-10 flying the Chicago/O'Hare to Denver/Stapleton to LAX route on January 12, 1983.

 In the 1970s, Los Angeles-based Continental was a major operator of the then new and exotic Boeing 747 and McDonnell Douglas DC-10 "jumbo" jets.
-It was a carrier already known for fine meals, top-notch service--and the more-than-slightly-sexist catchphrase "We really move our tail for you!"
-Other airlines outfitted their first generation of widebody jets with lounges, too, but Continental went a little further.
-Its first class lounges were huge and its coach spaces were dubbed "pubs."
-Continental built advertising campaigns around the coach pubs.
-Here's one typical TV ad.
-Here's another and a third variant.
-Continental even teased other carriers with a famous campaign dubbed "Sorry Bub, No Pub!"
+It was a carrier already known for fine meals, top-notch service--and the more-than-slightly-sexist catchphrase "We really move our tail for you!

 The ensuing weeks were jammed with late nights and endless details, Hicks recalls.
 An existing ORD-DEN-LAX flight was blocked from sale for the event although travelers already booked kept their seats and reservations.

 On the day of the flight, Neiman made some preliminary pencil sketches at O'Hare and disembarked without ever watching Ella sing.
 He completed the painting using photographs and television news footage.
 Neiman, Hicks recalls, was not easy to work with.